 In an Internet without bad people, the consequences of revealing a host's information is relatively minimal.
 Unfortunately, the Internet is full of bad people.
 There has been a steady rise in attacks, increasingly affecting legitimate small businesses and ecommerce sites.
 These attacks have been part of why more than 100,000 websites have sought shelter behind CloudFlare in just the last 12 months.
 We offer great technical protections to shield sites from attack, but I'm concerned some of our efforts could be undermined by new laws like SOPA.

 SOPA: Enabling a Purely Legal DDoS

 CloudFlare's policy under the DMCA is to reveal information about the origin host when we receive a valid copyright complaint.
-If we make a mistake and reveal the origin host to a bad guy, then the bad guy still needs the technical acumen to launch a DDoS attack.
+If we make a mistake and reveal the origin host to an attacker, then the attacker still needs the technical acumen to launch a DDoS attack.
 What's concerning to me about SOPA is it could remove the technical requirement and effectively streamline DDoS attacks.